 Bernadette has been in finance for over 20 years and at Liberty’s Kitchen since early 2018.
 A New Orleans native, Bernadette connects with the mission of Liberty’s Kitchen and is here to serve some of the city’s most marginalized youth.
 Prior to her time at Liberty’s Kitchen, she served as board chair for Common Ground Health Clinic for four years.

-Harry leads the fundraising and communications strategy for Liberty’s Kitchen.
-He brings ten years experience in community health, political organizing, and youth development, as well as some formative time in coffee shops, food trucks and restaurants.
+Harry is responsible for fundraising and sustainability strategy as well as the evolution and implementation of our program strategy.
+He brings ten years’ experience in community health, political organizing, and youth development, as well as some formative time in coffee shops, food trucks and restaurants.
 Harry believes in the power of food and community to build a better, more just society.

 Tasheena has been at Liberty’s Kitchen since 2014, initially as our Culinary Training Coordinator where she created our Culinary Training curriculum for our Youth Development Program.
 As Site Director for our Broad Street location, she ensures our team balances the training we deliver to our youth with restaurant-quality service.
 Aside from her role at Liberty’s Kitchen, Tasheena is the Mission and Service Coordinator at St. Joseph’s Church in New Orleans.